 - A Passion for Literature (*THINK & FEEL*)

 I believe reading is important, and it is essential to appreciate that literature is diverse and life-changing (I want everyone to read!).
 I was brought up to believe that a book is one of the most precious things in the world.
 I started reading at an early age in Russia, and my childhood was all about reading since my grandmother had an extensive library.
 As a child, I started with Alexander Pushkin’s fairly-tales, but was soon reading stories by Jules Verne, Alexandre Dumas, Victor Hugo, Arthur Conan Doyle, Agatha Christie, Robert Louis Stevenson, Jack London, Mark Twain, Mayne Reid, and later also the works of Ivan Turgenev, Anton Chekhov, Mikhail Lermontov, Brontë Sisters, Jane Austen and Miguel de Cervantes, to name just a few authors.
-I know read classics, contemporary literary fiction, philosophical (existentialist) fiction, historical fiction, science-fiction, thriller, detective stories, horror and non-fiction, and my favourite authors include Leo Tolstoy, Fyodor Dostoevsky, Charles Dickens, Henry James, Thomas Hardy, Honoré de Balzac, Edith Wharton, Franz Kafka, Albert Camus, Hermann Hesse and José Saramago.
+I know read classics, contemporary literary fiction, philosophical (existentialist) fiction, historical fiction, science-fiction, thriller, detective stories, horror and non-fiction, and my favourite authors include Leo Tolstoy, Fyodor Dostoevsky, Charles Dickens, Henry James, Thomas Hardy, Honoré de Balzac, Edith Wharton, Franz Kafka, Albert Camus, Thomas Mann, Hermann Hesse and José Saramago.
 From contemporaries, I also appreciate Orhan Pamuk, Kazuo Ishiguro, Donna Tartt and Hanya Yanagihara (check out my review index).
 Thus, one of the aims of this blog is to promote and encourage reading widely and diversely, as well as THINK-ing critically and FEEL-ing deeply about what we read.

 So, THINK, FEEL, DISCOVER, KNOW, and EXPLORE with me…